 The Liquidation and surplus market is starting to heat up.
 Businesses are under great pressure to reduce inventories and there are going to be some great deals in the months ahead.
-However this market has it's quirks and dangers.
+However this market has it’s quirks and dangers.
 As long as you know what you are doing it can be very profitable.
-Here are two articles about sourcing the liquidation market that you should read before diving in:
+Here is an article about sourcing the liquidation market that you should read before diving in:

 Indo Trading USA is a closeout company that carries merchandise specifically for online (incl. eBay & Amazon) resellers and – They also will ship direct to Amazon FBA for 25¢ per product label.
 Their basic membership is free, but they also have an executive membership for $49.99/monthly that includes: The hottest deals they have with margins of 30%+ and controlled quantity spread.

 Bulq Liquidation has a large supply of back-to-school items ready for immediate shipment.

 MAC Wholesale is a national closeout wholesaler.
 They carry the major consumer product categories – housewares, hardware, toys, sporting goods, apparel, footwear and more.
 They sell happily sell to e-tailers.
 Like dealing with any liquidator, make double sure you know what you will receive, and get a shipping quote before ordering.

 This is one of two companies called MAC Wholesale that are listed on this page.
 They are different companies.
 This one is operating out of Massachusetts; the other one is in New Jersey.

 888 Digital is a very interesting company that works with all sizes of eBay and Amazon sellers from small to medium & large to the very-very large.

 In addition to sourcing liquidation goods from manufacturers, 888 Digital also has a deal with Amazon to sell their merchandise.
 You know how things mysteriously disappear from Amazon warehouses?
 Well, they often turn up, and 888 Digital is the company Amazon uses to liquidate them.